Reveal-Energy-Services/orchid-python-api/README.md

 ### Step-by-step pipenv install

-- Install python 3.8 by following [these instructions](https://docs.python.org/3/using/windows.html).
-To
-  ensure access from the command line, be sure to select the "Add Python 3.x to PATH" option on the [installer start page](https://docs.python.org/3/_images/win_installer.png).
+- Install python 3.8 by following [these installation instructions](https://docs.python.org/3/using/windows.html).
+To ensure access from the command line, be sure to select the "Add Python 3.x to PATH" option on the [installer start page](https://docs.python.org/3/_images/win_installer.png).
 - Open a console using either `powershell` or the Windows console.